nanobox-io/nanobox-api-client/README.md

 ##### aliased import:

     import (
-      pagodaAPI "github.com/pagodabox-tools/api-client-go"
+      nanoAPI "github.com/pagodabox-tools/api-client-go"
     )

-This will give you access to the API client in the nicer `pagodaAPI` form.
+This will give you access to the API client in the nicer `nanoAPI` form.

 ### Getting Started